10 Facts About The California Kingsnake

 Source: iNaturalist user Jason Schock – CC BY 4.0

-California kingsnakes have a huge amount of morphs which seem to appear as if by random.
+California kingsnakes have a huge amount of pattern morphs, which seem to appear as if by random.
 The colours are mostly consistent, with a sharply contrasting mixture of night-time black and pale, creamy yellow.
-Their face is very distinctive, as the cream scales become more prominent, with black outlines, like a luxury piece of marbled chocolate.
+The face is very distinctive, as the creamy scales become more prominent, with black outlines, like a luxury piece of marbled chocolate.

 The patterns are where things vary.
-There’s two basic morphs – banded, where the snake’s black body is encircled with creamy rings.
-Then there’s striped, with thin creamy lines extending down the length of their body (see above).
+The California kingsnake has two basic morphs – banded, where the snake’s black body is encircled with creamy rings.
+Then there’s striped, with thin creamy lines extending down the length of the body (see above).

-However, there’s also inbetween morphs, with the long stripes, but also round creamy markings dotted around.
-Occasionally, the black colours can be browner, and then there’s some where the encircling bands are extremely thin, so that black rules almost all.
 The reverse is also possible, with white pushing back the darkness.
-Many of these morphs intermingle in the same Californian neighbourhoods – check out this picture.
+Many of these morphs intermingle in the same Californian neighbourhoods – check out this picture for 3 side by side.
 Other ID signs include round black eyes and a purplish tongue.

 7 Lubricates its own belly